 When you need to label a distance or angle in your LayOut document, check out LayOut’s Linear Dimension () and Angular Dimension () tools.
 In the following figure, you see an example of a linear and an angular dimension.

 Tip: Dimensions attached to LayOut entities change as an object changes.
-However, this feature works only if Object Snap must be enabled (which it is by default).
+However, this feature works only if Object Snap is enabled (which it is by default).
 To check the status of Object Snap, open the Arrange menu on the menu bar.
 If you see Object Snap On, the setting is enabled.
 If you see Object Snap Off, select Arrange > Object Snap Off to toggle the menu item back to Object Snap On.
 SketchUp model entities are an exception: Model entities don't change as object changes.
 However, Object Snap is nevertheless important to model dimensions: Object Snap enables you to infer the correct scale from a SketchUp model and to make sure you're snapping to the correct points to get the expected measurements.

 To ensure LayOut is automatically displaying the correct dimensions, you need to know how LayOut handles 2D paper space, 3D model entity space, and projected distances.
 After you understand these basics, you’re ready to draw linear or angular dimensions, move their lines and points, select scale and other style options, and more.
 The following sections walk you through each task.